Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/coordSystemBuilder.md

 ### Overview

 In order to use a dataset at the scientific datatype layer, the dataset's coordinate systems must first be identified.
+This is done by subclassing `ucar.nc2.internal.dataset.CoordSystemBuilder` which is a super class for implementing Convention-specific parsing of netCDF files.
-This is done by an implementation of `ucar.nc2.dataset.CoordSysBuilderIF` whose job is to examine the contents of the dataset and create coordinate system objects that follow this object model:
+Create a subclass to examine the contents of the dataset and create coordinate system objects that follow this object model:

 For more details, see the [CDM Object Model](../developer/cdm_overview.html){:target="_blank"}.

-A `CoordSysBuilderIF` class must be created for each type of dataset that encodes their coordinate systems differently.
+A subclass of the `CoordSystemBuilder` class must be created for each type of dataset that encodes their coordinate systems differently.
 This obviously is burdensome, and data providers are encouraged to use [existing Conventions](https://www.unidata.ucar.edu/software/netcdf/conventions.html){:target="_blank"} for writing their datasets.
 If those are inadequate, then the next best thing is to define and document a new Convention in collaboration with others with similar needs.
 If you do so, read [Writing NetCDF Files: Best Practices](https://www.unidata.ucar.edu/software/netcdf/documentation/NUG/best_practices.html){:target="_blank"}, look at other Convention examples, and get feedback form others before committing to it.
 Send us a URL to your documentation, and we will add it to the [NetCDF Conventions page](https://www.unidata.ucar.edu/software/netcdf/conventions.html){:target="_blank"}.

-The steps to use your `CoordSysBuilderIF` class in the Netcdf-Java library:
+The steps to use your class in the Netcdf-Java library:

-1. Write a class that implements `ucar.nc2.dataset.CoordSysBuilderIF`, such as by subclassing `ucar.nc2.dataset.CoordSysBuilder`.
+1. Write a subclass that extends `ucar.nc2.internal.dataset.CoordSystemBuilder`
 2. Add the class to your classpath.
-3. From your application, call `ucar.nc2.dataset.CoordSysBuilder.registerConvention( String conventionName, Class c)`.
+3. From your application, call `ucar.nc2.dataset.CoordSystemFactory.registerConvention( String conventionName, Class c)`.
 This is called "plugging in" your code at runtime.
-4. When you open the dataset in enhanced mode, e.g. by calling
+4. Open the dataset in enhanced mode, e.g. by calling

 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/userguide/src/test/java/examples/coordsystems/coordSystemBuilderTutorial.java&openDataset %}